Equality and diversity policy

 We recognise that promoting equality and diversity will improve public services for everyone.
 We want Cheshire East to be an area of equal opportunity, where everyone has a fair chance and people from all backgrounds take part in community life.

-Our Equality and diversity strategy (PDF, 668KB) was approved by Cabinet on 7 February 2017.
+Our equality and diversity strategy (PDF, 2.2MB) was approved by Cabinet on 13 April 2021.
 We deliver this through an annual work programme.

 Our equality objectives

-Promoting fairness and providing equality for all is an ambition in each of our strategic objectives as outlined in the Corporate Plan 2016-2020.
-We want to ensure that:
+Promoting fairness and providing equality for all is an ambition in each of our strategic objectives as outlined in the Corporate Plan 2021 - 2025.
+We want to ensure we are:

 Gender pay gap